Audio Format Guide

 .ogg

-Open source audio for games and Linux.
+Open, royalty-free audio for games and the web.

 Lossy

-Best for: Game audio, Linux, open-source projects
+Best for: Game audio, Linux, web audio, open-source projects

 Full OGG guide →

-Other supported input formats
+More supported input formats